Gender pay gap reporting

 - Gender pay reporting is a different requirement to carrying out an equal pay audit.

 - There are six calculations to carry out, and the results must be published on the employer's website and a government website within 12 months.
-They must be confirmed by an appropriate person, such as a chief executive.
+Where applicable, they must be confirmed by an appropriate person, such as a chief executive.

 - Employers have the option to provide a narrative with their calculations.
 This should generally explain the reasons for the results and give details about actions that are being taken to reduce or eliminate the gender pay gap.

-Download the joint Acas & GEO guide on Managing gender pay reporting in the private and voluntary sectors [657kb] for more detail.
+Download the joint Acas & GEO guide on Managing gender pay reporting [559kb] for more detail.